Import Vector Data

 8

-Combining these three modules together, you can collect logs, inject tags, and finally send them to DeepFlow.
+By combining these three modules, you can collect logs, inject tags, and finally send them to DeepFlow.

 #2.6 Complete Example

-Based on the above explanation, we provide a complete example.
-Assuming the collection target is an nginx application deployed on a cloud server, you can collect its logs and send them to DeepFlow with the following configuration:
+Based on the above, here is a complete example.
+Suppose the collection target is an nginx application deployed on a cloud server, you can collect its logs and send them to DeepFlow with the following configuration:

 sources: